bramuno/shelterMon/README.md

 This project is designed to help animal shelters monitor the temperature of various kennels they have to ensure the animals are safe.
 You can use this for other reasons but you may need to make some additional adjustments not mentioned here.

-This project uses an ESP32 wifi development board connected to two DS18B20 temperature sensors to constantly send temperature readings to a syslog server on the user's home network.
+This project uses an ESP32 wifi development board connected to two DS18B20 temperature sensors to constantly send temperature readings to a syslog server on the user's  network.
 The syslog server runs a cron script to monitor the termperature and alert the user if both sensors have been exceeded the temperature threshold for too long a time period.

 Usage and build instructions are below.
 I have written these instructions for people that are not tech savvy.
 If you know a tech person, I would recommend getting assistance from that person.  worst case, you can google "hackerspace" or "makerspace" and your city name to locate any possible nearby hackerspace/makerspace.  you can reach out to them to locate someone that can help you with this project.
 The hardest part in this project is soldering, so if you can handle that you should be fine.
 There are lots of tutorials on youtube to help you learn.

 I welcome others to assist me with this project to improve wherever possible, so if you would like to collboarte and contribute, please drop me a line.

 <h2>Obligatory Disclaimer</h2>
 All the advice and instruction given is for EDUCATIONAL PURPOSES ONLY.
 I am not responsible for anything you do or destroy or anything else that happens as a result of your efforts.
 Nothing is fool-proof so do not trust this or anything as a perfect solution for monitoring temperatures.
 If you want a guaranteed solution, you should buy one.
-I am making this project because I have not found many solutions that will do the same thing at an affordable price which is what this project accomplishes.   <br>
+I am making this project because I have zero solutions that will do the same thing at an affordable price which is what this project accomplishes.   <br>
 ALSO, this project involves some soldering which is recommended to install a physical switch.
 I am not responsible for hurting yourself or burning something to the ground.
 If you are not comfortable soldering, you can reach out to your local hackerspace/makerspace for help. <br>
-Ultimately it is YOUR RESPONSIBILITY to do all the proper research of all the subjects discussed here before attempting anything yourself.
+Ultimately it is YOUR RESPONSIBILITY to do all the proper research of all the subjects discussed here before attempting anything yourself. <br>
+ALSO, this projct requires Wi-Fi is available at all of the locations you need to monitor.
+So that is something else you will need to ensure is ready before you attempt to start this project.

 <h2>Hardware:</h2>
 links provided here are only examples as you can swap out brands as needed to save money as long as the part does what it required, any by all means if you can find it somewhere else then you don't need amazon :)<br>